 - Need a morning coffee fix?
 Why not bring one in a travel mug rather than spending £2-£3 per day.
 This could save you £40-£60 per month.

-Students on placement and studying abroad can still apply for financial support should they meet the eligibility criteria.
+Students on placement and studying abroad can still apply for financial hardship support should they meet the eligibility criteria.
 Not all students will qualify for an award, such as those receiving a salary on placement.